guillermooo/sublime-undocs/source/reference/settings.rst

 ``mouse_wheel_switches_tabs``
    If ``true``, scrolling the mouse wheel will cause tabs to switch if the cursor is in the tab area.
+``open_files_in_new_window``
+   OS X only.
+When filters are opened from Finder, or by dragging onto the dock icon, this controls if a new window is created or not.

 File Settings